 24. Ypsilon Lake

-If you are hiking to Ypsilon Lake, the trail begins at the Lawn Lake Trailhead.
+The Ypsilon Lake trail begins at the Lawn Lake Trailhead.
 The switchback trail skirts up the side of the mountain behind the Alluvial Fan and follows Roaring River for approximately 1.4 miles until you reach the junction for Ypsilon Lake and Lawn Lake.
 The Ypsilon Lake Trail heads off to the left.

 - Difficulty: Moderate to strenuous